Jinali-Gosar/Supermarket-Project-with-MongoDb-and-Python/README.md

 systems are typically used by businesses that sell or make products in order to keep track of all the tangible goods that enable the sale of finished goods or component parts.

+Software Used :
+1. Python
+2. MongoDb database

 Modules:
 1. Login: Management login using account id and password.